Nickchapman3773/Uranium-Fever/README.md

 Expand
 </summary>

-These instructions are intentionally less specific than the rest of the guide.
-Linux users must have a higher aptitude for troubleshooting in order to make Uranium Fever run on the operating system.
+Linux inherently requires above average operating system knowledge and troubleshooting capability.
+As such, these instructions are less specific.
 Support **WILL NOT** be provided for the Linux installation process.

 - Requirements:
-	- Windows - Access to windows via a seperate installation or a virtual machine is required for the installation process.
+	- Windows - Access to windows via a seperate installation or a virtual machine.
- 	- Lutris, Libstrangle, Steam, and SteamTinkerLaunch are also required.
+ 	- Lutris, Libstrangle, Steam, and SteamTinkerLaunch.

 - Instructions:
-	- Follow the rest of the Uranium Fever Installation Instructions **ON WINDOWS** up until the `Disable Base Address Randomization` section.
+	- Follow the Uranium Fever Installation Instructions **ON WINDOWS** up until the `Disable Base Address Randomization` section.
 	- `Copy` the `C:\Modding\Uranium Fever` folder to a temporary location on Linux.
-	- `Open Lutris`, click the plus arrow, then search and install `Fallout New Vegas`.
-Remember the installation location.
+	- `Open Lutris`, click the plus arrow, then search for and install `Fallout New Vegas`.
+		- Take note of the installation location.
-		- `Test Fallout: New Vegas` to ensure it works prior to continuing to the next step.
+		- `Test Fallout: New Vegas` to ensure it functions prior to proceeding.
 	- `Install MO2` via `stl`.
-	- `Locate the SteamTinkerLaunch installation of MO2` and `copy its wine prefix folder over to lutris'` **WITHOUT** overwriting any files.
+	- `Locate the SteamTinkerLaunch installation of MO2` and `copy its wine prefix folder over to Lutris'` **WITHOUT** overwriting any files.
 	- In Lutris, right click Fallout: New Vegas, `duplicate its folder`, and `name it Uranium Fever`.
-	- `Open your Uranium Fever install's winetricks`, click on `install a dll/component`, and `add lavfilters`.
+	- `Open the Uranium Fever install's winetricks`, click on `install a dll/component`, and `add lavfilters`.
 Then, `enable fontsmooth-rgb` in winetricks' settings.
-	- `Move your Uranium Fever folder into Fallout: New Vegas's wine prefix folder`, preferably right next to where the Fallout: New Vegas folder is.
+	- `Move your Uranium Fever folder into Fallout: New Vegas's wine prefix folder`, preferably next to the Fallout: New Vegas folder.
 	- Right click the Uranium Fever profile and:
 		- Go to the `Runner Options tab` and `change the runner to wine-ge`.
- 		- Go to the `Game Options tab` and `change the executable path` to the `Uranium Fever folder's modorganizer.exe`.
+ 		- Go to the `Game Options tab` and `change the executable path` to the `modorganizer.exe` in the `Uranium Fever folder`.
-  		- Go to the `System Options tab`, navigate to `environment tables` and `delete all entries`, instead adding `DXVK_STATE_CACHE disable`. **IF** using an AMD GPU alongside the RADV drivers, also add `RADV_DEBUG noatocdithering`.
+  		- Go to the `System Options tab`, navigate to `environment tables` and `delete all entries`, instead adding `DXVK_STATE_CACHE disable`. **IF** using an AMD GPU with RADV drivers, also add `RADV_DEBUG noatocdithering`.
 	- In command prefix, type `strangle YOUR FPS LIMIT`.
 	- `Launch Uranium Fever` through Lutris.
-This should open up MO2.
+This will open MO2.
 	- In MO2:
-		- Open the MO2 settings, navigate to Paths, then `Managed Games`.
-Ensure this is directed to the `Stock New Vegas folder`.
+		- Open the MO2 settings, navigate to `Paths`, then `Managed Games`.
+Ensure this path reflects the `Stock New Vegas folder`.
  		- Change the `Executable Path` for `Uranium Fever Launcher` and `Uranium Fever` to reflect the corresponding `executables in the Stock New Vegas folder`.
   		- Edit `falloutcustom.ini` and `add iPresentInterval=0 under [Display]`.
-	- Repeat the `Configuring Game Settings` section of the non-Linux installation instructions.
+	- Repeat the `Configuring Game Settings` section of the Windows installation instructions.
 	- The game should now launch appropriately.
-Prior to starting a new game, go into settings, open `Tweaks`, and `disable No Pip-Boy on Alt Tab`.
+Prior to starting a new game, open settings, then `Tweaks`, and `disable No Pip-Boy on Alt Tab`.

 Caveats:
 - MO2's Nexus Handler does not work.
-As Uranium Fever is updated, you will have to install said updates manually.
+As Uranium Fever is updated, corresponding updates will need to be installed manually.
 - Double clicking on a mod in MO2 causes MO2 to freeze.
 Because of this, mods must be edited manually from explorer.
-- If you encounter any problems, you can launch Lutris via the terminal by typing in lutris -d to see the debug output.
+- If problems are encountered, launch Lutris via the terminal by typing in lutris -d.
+This will show the debug output.
  </details>

 ## Disabling Base Address Randomization